Salah Jadid: 1966 Coup

-Reports of the military coup in the Syrian newspaper.
+Reports of the military coup in the Al-Ahram an Egyptian newspaper.
 The article contains a photograph of Jadid.

 Salah Jadid came to power after a military coup in 1966, in which he was a leading figure.
 The coup was due to strong ideological differences between the Military Committee and the National Command of the Ba'ath Party, whose unity had almost collapsed shortly after the seizure of power in 1963.
 A new coup overthrew the National Command and ousted the Aflaqites from power (and sent Michel Aflaq into exile).
 The new regime entrenched itself with the help of massive military, economic, and political aid from the Soviet Union, while exploiting differences within the communist camp and in the Soviet leadership itself.
 The instigators of the coup are also sometimes described as a military junta.
 1966 coup marked the total ideological transformation of the Ba'ath party's Syrian regional branch into a militarist "neo-Ba'athist" organization which became independent of the National Command of the original Ba'ath party.